AnsgarLin/official-rule-document-of-fcloud/README.md

 # Introduction

-This document are guidelines for improving software quality, and helping developer to communicate with designer.
+This document are guidelines for improving software quality, and helping developer to work with designer.

 The following chapters will focus on two topic
 * Code conventions for language like Android, Swift, Html, CSS and Php.
 These conventions will cover file organization, programmingstyle, programming practices, programming principles, programming rules of thumb, architectural best practices, etc.